 06/12/2014

 Dye-specific thresholds.
 This is a combined user-interface/analysis software effort.
 Probably, the analysis and detection threshold specs should be moved from the Sample Thresholds tab to the Locus/ILS Thresholds tab, where channel/locus specific thresholds are currently located.
 However, the Osiris analysis program receives these thresholds from the user interface program via StdIn.
 It makes sense to continue this practice to be consistent with past behavior.
 A decision must be made as to the form this should take on the new analysis dialog box.
 For the communication to StdIn, what are needed are new key words.
 Then, channel specific thresholds are needed in Channel.h.
 Currently, the minRFU and detection RFU are stored as globals in ChannelData and that must be made an array.
 The accessor must be changed to use a channel number as input parameter.
 Once these modifications are made, the analysis can proceed without change.
 There should be default analysis and detection thresholds with the ability to override for any or all channels.
+06/14/2014: the input data must specify a default value for both analysis and detection thresholds, along with any overrides.
+The static values for these thresholds must be replaced by arrays and then the accessor functions must be changed to reference the correct array value.
+The fact that these are virtual functions limits the changes to these.
+This must be done for both ladders and samples, so there are as many as three new input parameters per non-ILS channel that must be input to the GUI and communicated to the analysis program (two for samples and one for ladders).

 Multiple peak labels in .plt files.
 This is a UI effort.
 A detailed examination and assessment of the Wright State University software.